Selecting a Kids First Cancer Cohort¶

 Step 3: Select cancer type¶

-Switch to the Clinical Filter tab and apply:
+Switch to the Clinical Filter tab and apply the following.

 This filters the number of files to 235.